 "They provided a crucial cultural link to the rest of America, presumably making the residents feel somewhat less isolated and part of a broader American culture."

-In southern West Virginia's mountainous coal-mining regions, theaters were even more distinctive, she said.
+She said that in southern West Virginia's mountainous coal-mining regions, theaters were even more distinctive.

-"One aspect that was fairly unique there was the presence of movie theaters that were built and, generally, operated by coal companies as part of their amenities for the miners and the miners' families in their company towns and coal camps.
+"One fairly unique aspect there was the presence of movie theaters built and, generally, operated by coal companies as part of their amenities for the miners and the miners' families in their company towns and coal camps.

-"Their existence made life in coal towns more appealing, especially in the more isolated areas where reaching a town that had another theater was neither easy nor fast.
-Examples with photographs and historical information in the book include those in Affinity, Caretta, and Glen Rogers among others.
+"Their existence made life in coal towns more appealing, especially in isolated areas where reaching a town with another theater was neither easy nor fast.
+Examples of photographs and historical information in the book include those in Affinity, Caretta, and Glen Rogers.

-Unique to the southern coal camps, movie theaters were not necessarily recognizeable to passerby, Shapiro said.
+Unique to the southern coal camps, movie theaters were not necessarily recognizable to passersby, Shapiro said.

 "Something else distinctive about historic movie theaters in West Virginia was that several of them were designed by an African-American architect, which was rare nationally during the era of segregation.